pyspextool/pyspextool/README.md

 3) Make and activate a dedicated virtual environment, ideally with Python 3.13.

-4) Make an editable install of pyspextool and install the extra packages needed for testing and developing.
+4) Install and editable version of `pyspextool` and install the extra packages needed for testing and developing.
 In the` pyspextool/` direcotry:
 ```
 pip install -e ".[test]"